 The unbeliever, who is devoid of the Holy Spirit, cannot be obedient to God.
 This inability is described by the Latin phrase non posse non peccare (not able not to sin, or positively stated able only to sin).
 The unbeliever has neither the Holy Spirit nor God’s word, and therefore is perpetually governed by his sinful nature and the satanically-controlled world in which he lives.
-The unbeliever can be moral or immoral, religious or irreligious, but he can only produce sin because he resides in a state of spiritual death.
+The unbeliever can be moral or immoral, religious or irreligious, but because he resides in a state of spiritual death, any human good he produces is ultimately tainted by sin and unacceptable to God.

 - posse peccare (able to sin)